ArturViaderdev/TaskS201-MysqlDataStructure/README.md

 A user can mark a comment as **like** or **dislike**.
 We must keep a record of which users have marked a comment as like/dislike and when (date/time) they did it.

+# Level 3

+## Exercise 1 – Spotify

+We will try to create a simple model of how the database required for **Spotify** would look.

+There are two types of users: **free** and **premium**.
+For each user, we store a unique identifier and the following information:

+- Email
+- Password
+- Username
+- Date of birth
+- Gender
+- Country
+- Postal code

+Premium users have **subscriptions**.
+The necessary data to store for each subscription are:

+- Subscription start date
+- Service renewal date
+- A payment method, which can be either credit card or **PayPal**

+For credit cards, we store the card number, expiration month and year, and the security code.
+For users who pay with **PayPal**, we store their **PayPal** username.

+We are also interested in keeping a record of all the payments a premium user has made during their subscription period.
+For each payment, we store:

+- Date
+- Unique order number
+- Total amount

+A user can create many **playlists**.
+For each playlist, we store:

+- Title
+- Number of songs it contains
+- Unique identifier
+- Creation date

+When a user deletes a playlist, it is not removed from the system; instead, it is marked as deleted.
+This allows the user to recover their playlists in case they deleted them by mistake.
+It is necessary to store the date when the playlist was marked as deleted.

+We can say that there are two types of playlists: **active** and **deleted**.
+An active playlist can be **shared** with other users, meaning other users can add songs to it.
+In a shared playlist, we are interested in knowing which user added each song and on what date.

+A **song** can belong to only one **album**.
+An **album** can contain many songs.
+An album is published by a single **artist**, and an artist can have published many albums.

+For each **song**, we store a unique identifier and:

+- Title
+- Duration
+- Number of times it has been played by Spotify users

+For each **album**, we store a unique identifier and:

+- Title
+- Year of publication
+- Album cover image

+For each **artist**, we store a unique identifier and:

+- Name
+- Artist image

+A user can follow many artists, and an artist can be related to other artists who make similar music.
+This allows Spotify to show a list of artists related to those we like.

+We are also interested in keeping track of which **albums** and **songs** are favorites of a user.
+A user can select many albums and songs as favorites.

+**Note:** Once the databases are created, we will fill the tables with test data to verify that the relationships are correct.

+***

+Would you like me to format this further (for example, as a structured database schema outline)?